kshabunov/ecclab/README.md

 error correcting code research with [Dr. Ilya Dumer](https://www.itsoc.org/profiles/ilyadumer) since 1998.
 The main area of the research addressed efficient recursive decoding for Reed-Muller (RM) codes and their subcodes with frozen bits.
 Originally, these were research programs for private use.
-Lately, we decided to revamp them, mostly for a better readability.
-These programs can be used to run simulations of RM codes and their subcodes on the binary symmetric channels and AWGN channels.
+Lately, we decided to revamp them, mostly for a better readability, and make them available as an open source project.

+These programs can be used to run simulations of RM codes and their subcodes, Polar codes and CA-Polar codes on the binary symmetric channels and AWGN channels.
 The programs can also be used for reference and developments.
-This work is in  progress.
+This is a set of tools for research work in progress, no formal releases are planned so far.

 ## Build

 The simulation programs are written in C.

-To build with `CMake` proceed as follows starting from the project root directory:
+To build from command line with `CMake`proceed as follows starting from the project root directory:
 ```
 mkdir cmake-build-release
 cd cmake-build-release